 Recipe Tips and Variations

-- This gluten-free banana coconut bread can be sliced and toasted if you would prefer to eat it at slightly crunchy and warm.
+- This gluten-free banana coconut bread can be sliced and toasted if you would prefer to eat it slightly crunchy and warm.

 - This bread is light and moist, it doesn't need a spread it is delicious just as it is.
 However, if you wanted to slather it in butter, jam, or your favourite nut butter that would work too.
 My easy chia jam works really well if you are looking for a quick and healthier alternative to traditional jams.

-- I prefer to keep this banana bread stored in the fridge, I find all baked goods made with coconut flour keep better when kept in the refrigerator.
+- I prefer to keep this banana bread stored in the fridge, I find baked goods made with coconut flour keep better when kept in the refrigerator.

-- The banana bread should keep for up to 5 days in an airtight container in the fridge.
+- The coconut banana bread should keep for up to 5 days in an airtight container in the fridge.

 - I used unsweetened almond milk in this recipe, any milk of your choice will work.